Doctoral Program in Behavior Analysis

 Accreditation by the Association of Behavior Analysis

-The doctoral program curriculum was also designed to satisfy the accreditation guidelines established by the Association of Behavior Analysis.
-These guidelines require that doctoral programs seeking accreditation need to include an educational program with instruction in behavior-analytic approaches to one or more specialized areas of the non-human and/or human basic research literature, research methods, and the applied behavioral literature; and a dissertation of which questions and methods are based on a behavior-analytic approach to problems and issues.
-ABA accreditation standards require that, among other standards, programs are in operation for five years prior to applying for accreditation.
-Thus, the program plan is to apply for accreditation in the winter of 2013.
+The doctoral program was recently accredited by the Association of Behavior Analysis International (ABAI).
+Their guidelines require that doctoral programs seeking accreditation include an educational program with instruction in behavior-analytic approaches to one or more specialized areas of the non-human and/or human basic research literature, research methods, and the applied behavioral literature; and a dissertation of which questions and methods are based on a behavior-analytic approach to problems and issues.

 For More Information